0xPolygon/devrel-docs/docs/agglayer/ditl.md

 ## Minting and Burning

+The AggLayer does not execute transactions.
+It only verifies the chain Trees and aggregates the proofs of their validity.
+The actual execution of the transaction is done by the sequencer, or some application that is trusted to do so.

 The batch is now unpacked and executed, making the following state transitions:

 1. Burn 50 USDT on Polygon PoS
 2. Reduce Polygon PoS's withdrawable USDT balance by 50
+3. Issue certificate about the validity of this state transition
+4. Once authenticator verifies the certificate, it means all the transferred assets can now be "safely" claimed on destination chains
-3. Mint 50 USDT on SwaderChain
+5. Mint 50 USDT on SwaderChain, claim in Bob's name
-4. Increase SwaderChain's withdrawable USDT balance by 50
+6. Increase SwaderChain's withdrawable USDT balance by 50
-5. Send 50 USDT on SwaderChain to Bob

-After these steps, both chains will be generating a Local Exit Tree of withdrawals to be submitted to the AggLayer as Pessimistic Proofs.
-This is done to secure the unified bridge from hack spillovers.
-Further, both chains will be generating a proof of their state transition to be validated by the _authenticator_ of each chain.
+After these steps, both chains will again be generating a Local Exit Tree and Local Balance Tree of withdrawals to be submitted to the AggLayer as Pessimistic Proofs.
+This is again done to secure the unified bridge from hack spillovers.